Capri1545/safe-vault-application/README.md

 # SafeVault Application

 ## Summary
-SafeVault is a secure application suite designed to provide web-based and API-based storage and management of sensitive data.
-The solution is built using ASP.NET Core Razor Pages for the web interface, a minimal API project for extensibility, and follows modern web development best practices.
-It includes robust input validation, security-focused unit testing, and administrative tools for management.
+SafeVault is a secure application suite for web-based and API-based management of sensitive data.
+The solution uses ASP.NET Core Razor Pages for the web UI and a minimal API for all data and authentication logic.
+It features robust input validation, JWT authentication, role-based access, and dynamic UI updates based on authentication state.
+All database logic is handled by the API, and the web project communicates securely with the API for all protected operations.

-- **SafeVault.Web**: The main web project, responsible for the user interface and input validation.
+- **SafeVault.Web**: User interface, input validation, and authentication state management.
-- **SafeVault.Test**: A unit test project using NUnit to ensure code quality, security, and reliability.
+- **SafeVault.Api**: All data/database logic, authentication, authorization, and user/role management.
-- **SafeVault.Api**: A minimal API project, responsible for all data/database logic and ready for secure API development and integration.
+- **SafeVault.Test**: Unit tests for input validation and security.

 ## Activity 1: Changes and Updates
 - Created the root solution file: `safe-vault-application.sln`.